 The Conscious Leadership Group calls this “facts vs. stories.”
 Facts are observable truths—things a video camera picks up on.
 Stories are how you interpret those facts.

 You can’t keep your brain from creating stories, but you can center yourself around the facts.
-The next time you’re in a situation that makes you feel like an impostor, refer back to the facts vs. stories of the situation.
+The next time you’re in a situation that makes you feel like an imposter, refer back to the facts vs. stories of the situation.
 For example, if you felt bad after speaking up in a team meeting, focus on what your team members actually said.

 Just because your interpretations of an event are stories (rather than fact) doesn’t mean your feelings are any less valid.
-Combatting impostor syndrome isn’t about ignoring your emotions.
+Combatting imposter syndrome isn’t about ignoring your emotions.
 Rather, the best way to fight this feeling is to acknowledge that you’re feeling poorly, validate that it’s okay, and then let those feelings go if they aren’t based in reality.

 There are two advantages to sharing how you’re feeling: